Fudan-iGEM/2025-wiki/pages/education.md

 > Bringing Science to Remote Villages

-Date: From June to July, 2025
+Date：From June to July，2025

-Organizers: Huizhen Du
+Organizers：Huizhen Du

 **Overview**